chengzi-yi/chengzi-yi.github.io/research.md

 *Draft coming soon*

-Canonical models with heterogeneous firms and sunk export-entry costs suggest that more profitable firms export, a phenomenon known as export sorting.
-This paper shows that export sorting varies systematically with product differentiation.
+Canonical models with heterogeneous firms and sunk export costs predict that more profitable firms export (“export sorting”).
+This paper shows that the export sorting pattern varies systematically with product differentiation.
 Using Slovenian administrative data, I document that the gap in value added per worker between exporters and non-exporters is smaller in more differentiated sectors, especially among multiproduct firms.
-I rationalise this pattern with a model in which multiproduct firms choose product scope and export participation based on efficiency and market-specific product appeal, with sunk export costs shared across products.
-Estimating the model separately for high- and low-differentiation sectors reveals lower demand elasticities, higher fixed production costs, lower export-entry costs, and more volatile appeal shocks in the high-differentiation sector; the model reproduces the observed sorting patterns.
-I then evaluate a 50 percentage-point tariff on a single product and find large contractions with substantial spillovers in the low-differentiation sector but minimal spillovers and little aggregate response in the high-differentiation sector.
+I rationalise this pattern with a model in which multiproduct firms choose product scope and export participation based on their efficiency and market-specific product appeal, with firm-level sunk  costs shared across products.
+Estimating the model separately for high- and low-differentiation sectors reveals that the high-differentiation sector has lower demand elasticities, higher fixed production costs, lower export-entry costs, and more volatile appeal shocks; the model reproduces the observed sorting patterns.
+I then evaluate a 50 percentage-point tariff increase on a single product and find large contractions with substantial spillovers in the low-differentiation sector but minimal spillovers and little aggregate response in the high-differentiation sector.

 ---